MrKaiWu/MrKaiWu.github.io/with_tex/ind_momentum.tex.md

 I used the following company-wise regression to compare CSRC Ind, SWS Ind and text-based industry classification. $variable$ can be any of the variables mentioned above, and $variable_{ind_{i,t}}$ is the corresponding industry average excluding company $i$:
 $variable_{i,t} = \alpha + \beta \times variable_{ind_{i,t}}+ \gamma \times time\_dummies + \epsilon_{i,t}$

 Table 7 summarizes all the adjusted R-squared obtained from the regressions.
 SWS Ind and TNIC both win 4 battles, and tie in one.
 CSRC Ind fails to win even one battle.
 Notably, although the SWS Ind is the most popular one to financial analysts, it falls behind text-based industry classification in the test where analyst forecasted growth is the variable of interest.
-Such a result seems to indicate that analysts will identify comparable companies based on their own understanding, rather than fully relying on established industry classification.
+Such a result seems to indicate that analysts will identify comparable companies based on their own understanding, rather than fully relying on established industry classifications.

 **Table 7** Regress Company-level Variable on Industry-level Variable: R-squared results